Physics of ULIRGs with MUSE and ALMA: PUMA IV. No tight relation between cold molecular outflow rates and AGN luminosities: Results

 \subsection{Mean outflow properties}

 Here we summarise the ranges of outflow properties of our sample and their average values, corrected for inclination as described in Sec.~\ref{sec:inclination}.
 We measure projected outflow velocities of $\sim260-490$~\kms, with a mean outflow velocity (corrected for inclination) of $485\pm16$~\kms.
 Outflow radii are in the range 0.17-0.94~kpc and the mean inclination-corrected outflow radius is $1.1\pm0.1$~kpc.
 The outflow masses are between $1-35 \times 10^7$~\Msun, with an average of $(10\pm2) \times 10^7$~\Msun.
 These outflow masses corresponds to 0.2-6.5\% of the total molecular gas masses.
 The mass outflow rates are in the range $6-302$~\Msun\ yr$^{-1}$, with an average outflow rate of $78\pm16$~\Msun\ yr$^{-1}$.
+The ranges and averages of the outflow parameters measured in this work are summarised in Table~\ref{tab:mean_out_prop}.

 As a comparison, \citet{RamosAlmeida2022} find molecular gas mass outflow rate \Mrate$=8-16$~\Msun\ yr$^{-1}$ in a sample of nearby type 2 quasars ($\log L_{AGN}/[\text{erg s}^{-1}] = 45.7-46.3$).
 Lower \Mrate$=0.3-5$~\Msun\ yr$^{-1}$ have been measured in lower luminosity ($\log L_{AGN}/[\text{erg s}^{-1}] = 43.2-44.2$) Seyfert galaxies \citep{Alonso-Herrero2019, Dominguez-Fernandez2020, Garcia-Bernete2021}.
 Higher molecular gas mass outflow rates (\Mrate$=60-400$~\Msun\ yr$^{-1}$) have been measured in ULIRGs hosting an AGN \citep{Feruglio2010, Cicone2014}.
 We note that, as discussed in Sec.~\ref{sec:comp_lit}, the method used to derive the mass outflow rates can introduce systematic differences (up to factor of $\sim10$) between different samples.